WokLibCodeClub/Install-Python/Windows-installation/README.md

 ### Python installation advice from realpython.com

-Here is another website which explains the difference between Code Editors and Integrated Development Environments, and suggests some other code editors you can use with Python:
+This website explains the difference between Code Editors and Integrated Development Environments, and suggests some other code editors you can use with Python:

 [https://realpython.com/python-ides-code-editors-guide/](https://realpython.com/python-ides-code-editors-guide/)